harterrt/harterrt/content/mozilla/why_experiment.md

 By this definition, playing slots isn't gambling, it's an experiment!
-When data scientists talk about "experimentation" we're usually talking about "controlled experiments" instead of this type of hold-my-beer type of experimentation..
+When data scientists talk about "experimentation" we're usually talking about "controlled experiments" instead of this type of hold-my-beer type of experimentation.

 ## What is a *controlled* experiment?